gearglow/ReptiliaWithATwist/The List.md

 They returned to find Mr. Weasley playing with matches, and the twins 'supervising.'
-Hermione took over, and eventually they had a fire going.
+Hermione took over, and, with a surreptitious wandless bluebell flame charm, eventually they had a fire going.
 Mr. Weasley kept up a running commentary on all the Ministry workers passing by as they waited for the fire to die down to cooking coals.

 Bill, Charlie, and Percy walked up from the apparition point in the woods just as the coals were ready.
 They all sat around the fire cooking sausages on sticks (the sandwiches Mrs. Weasley'd sent them with having been devoured long since).